Gankhüügiin Pürevbat: Zanabazar Mongolian Institute

-The Zanabazar Mongolian Institute of Buddhist Art is a part of the Gandantegchinlen Monastery in Ulan Bator.
-The monastery was destroyed in 1937 by the communists, as what happened to around 1,000 other monasteries in that era as well.
+The Zanabazar Mongolian Institute of Buddhist Art is a part of the Gandantegchinlen Monastery in Ulaanbaatar.
+The monastery was destroyed in 1937 by the communists, as happened to around 1,000 other monasteries in that era as well.
 Pürevbat decided that the monastery had to be rebuilt again, in which he succeeded in the course of years with the help of his disciples.

-With the Zanabazar Mongolian Institute Pürevbat regularly organizes exhibitions on painting, sculpture, appliqué, architecture and dance.
-Furthermore, he founded a school to educate artists and art teachers to educate in these professions.
-Furthermore, the institute documents historic places of discoveries, organizes restorations and reintroduces festivals that had vanished caused by the Mongolian regime of the 20th Century.
+With the Zanabazar Mongolian Institute Pürevbat regularly organized exhibitions on painting, sculpture, appliqué, architecture and dance.
+He also founded a school to educate artists and art teachers to educate in these professions.
+Furthermore, the institute documents historic places of discoveries, organizes restorations and reintroduces festivals that had vanished as a result of the 20th-century Mongolian regime's policies.